jzhan862/615-final-project-JinzheZhang/README.md

 The data set which is from Github Job and, specifically jobs for software developers，data science.Linki is https://jobs.github.com/api.

-The larger data set whcih is from Kaggle and jobs are from Australia.https://www.kaggle.com/vipulanand/jobs-data.
+The larger data set which is from Kaggle and jobs are from Australia.https://www.kaggle.com/vipulanand/jobs-data.

 I uploaded the Shinyapp which name is "615-Jinzhe-Zhang" on the BUrconnect.